-4.2 High-Speed Mode
+5.1 High-Speed Mode

-The AT30TS74 supports the I2C High-Speed (HS) mode allowing it to operate at clock frequencies up to 3.4MHz.
-In order to put the AT30TS74 into the HS mode, the Master must first initiate a Start condition followed by the HS mode master code of 00001XXX.
-Since the HS mode master code is meant to be recognized by all slave devices which support the HS mode, the AT30TS74 will not ACK the HS mode master code.
+The AT30TS75 supports the IC High-Speed (HS) mode allowing it to operate at clock frequencies up to 3.4MHz.
+In order to put the AT30TS75 into the HS mode, the Master must first initiate a Start condition followed by the HS mode master code of 00001XXX.
+Since the HS mode master code is meant to be recognized by all slave devices that support the HS mode, the AT30TS75 will not ACK the HS mode master code.
 Instead, the Master will output a NACK during the ACK/NACK clock cycle.

-Once the AT30TS74 receives the HS mode master code, it will switch its input filters on SDA and SCL to the HS mode to allow transfers up to 3.4MHz.
+Once the AT30TS75 receives the HS mode master code, it will switch its input filters on SDA and SCL to the HS mode to allow transfers up to 3.4MHz.
 The device will then return to the idle state and wait for a repeated Start condition before the next operation can occur.

 To begin the next operation, the Master must issue a repeated Start condition followed by the device address byte.
-The AT30TS74 will continue to operate in the HS mode until the Master sends a Stop condition; therefore, the Master should use repeated Start conditions to begin new operations rather than a Stop-Start sequence.
-Once the AT30TS74 receives a Stop condition, the device will switch its input and output filters back to the standard I2C mode.
+The AT30TS75 will continue to operate in the HS mode until the Master sends a Stop condition; therefore, the Master should use repeated Start conditions to begin new operations rather than a Stop-Start sequence.
+Once the AT30TS75 receives a Stop condition, the device will switch its input and output filters back to the standard IC mode.

-Figure 4-1.
+Figure 5-1.
 High-Speed Mode

-4.3 Temperature Measurements
+5.2 Temperature Measurements

-The AT30TS74 utilizes a band-gap type temperature sensor with an internal sigma-delta Analog-to-Digital Converter (ADC) to measure and convert the temperature reading into a digital value with a selectable resolution as high as 0.0625°C. The measured temperature is calibrated in degrees Celsius; therefore, a lookup table or conversion routine is necessary for applications that wish to deal in degrees Fahrenheit.
+The AT30TS75 utilizes a band-gap type temperature sensor with an internal sigma-delta Analog-to-Digital Converter (ADC) to measure and convert the temperature reading into a digital value with a selectable resolution as high as 0.0625°C. The measured temperature is calibrated in degrees Celsius; therefore, a lookup table or conversion routine is necessary for applications that wish to deal in degrees Fahrenheit.

-The result of the digitized temperature measurements are stored in the internal Temperature Register of the AT30TS74, which is readable at any time through the device's serial interface.
-When in the normal operating mode, the device performs continuous temperature measurements and updates the contents of the Temperature Register (see Section 5.2, "Temperature Register") after each analog-to-digital conversion.
+The result of the digitized temperature measurements are stored in the internal Temperature Register of the AT30TS75, which is readable at any time through the device's serial interface.
+When in the normal operating mode, the device performs continuous temperature measurements and updates the contents of the Temperature Register (see Section 6.2, "Temperature Register" on page 16) after each analog-to-digital conversion.

 The resolution of the temperature measurement data can be configured to 9, 10, 11, or 12 bits which corresponds to temperature increments of 0.5°C, 0.25°C, 0.125°C, and 0.0625°C, respectively.
-Selecting the temperature resolution is done using the R1 and R0 bits in the Configuration Register (see Section 5.3, "Configuration Register").
+Selecting the temperature resolution is done using the R1 and R0 bits in the Configuration Register (see Section 6.3, "Configuration Register" on page 18).
 The ADC conversion time does increase with each bit of higher resolution, so careful consideration should be given to the resolution versus conversion time relationship.
 The default resolution after device power-up or reset is nine bits, which retains backwards compatibility to industry-standard LM75-type devices.

-With 12 bits of resolution, the AT30TS74 can theoretically measure a temperature range of 255°C (-128°C to +127°C); however, the device is only designed to measure temperatures over a range of -55°C to +125°C.
+With 12 bits of resolution, the AT30TS75 can theoretically measure a temperature range of 255°C (-128°C to +127°C); however, the device is only designed to measure temperatures over a range of -55°C to +125°C.

-4.4 Temperature Alarm
+5.3 Temperature Alarm

-After the measured temperature value has been stored into the Temperature Register, the data will be compared with both the high and low temperature limits defined by the values stored in the T{HIGH} Limit Register and T{LOW} Limit Register.
-If the comparison results in a valid fault condition (see Section 4.4.1, "Fault Tolerance Limits"), then the device will activate the ALERT output pin.
+After the measured temperature value has been stored into the Temperature Register, the data will be compared with both the high and low temperature limits defined by the values stored in the $T{HIGH}$ Limit Register and $T{LOW}$ Limit Register.
+If the comparison results in a valid fault condition (see Section 5.3.1, "Fault Tolerance Limits" on page 10), then the device will activate the ALERT output pin.